-The photos in this picture gallery are copyrighted either to Jim Mason or to photo stock houses from which we have retained licensed permission to use.
-Please contact Mason if you have an interest in using any of these photos so we can make certain the copyrights are honored.
+The photos in this picture gallery were taken by and are copyrighted to Jim Mason.
+Please contact Mason if you have an interest in using any of them.

 Click an image to see it larger and to read its description.

 As if the miseries of factory conditions, mastitis, and paralysis were not enough, the downer cow is dragged to the slaughter line for money.
 The humane thing to do would be to euthanize her at the farm, but her owner would lose a few hundred dollars from her sale and then have the chore and expense of disposing of her dead body.

 A “downer”—end of the line for many dairy cows.
 Today’s factory dairy cows have none of the bucolic lifestyle depicted in calendars and storybooks.
 They are stressed by back-to-back pregnancies and constant confinement.
 Their ultra-rich diet promotes milk production, but it is unnatural and harmful for ruminants.
 Daily injections of bovine growth hormones push up milk volume, metabolic rate, and, of course, stress.
 Factory dairy cows wear out and go to auction after one or two “lactations.”
 That’s 4 to 5 years old—the prime of life.
 Stressed from factory conditions and painful mastitis, cows weaken, fall down, and can’t get up.
 Now she is a “downer”; she will be shackled, dragged onto a truck, and hauled to the stockyard or auction.

 Another type of feedlot, or CAFO-confined animal feeding operation.
 Industry prefers “CAFO,” considers “factory farming” derogatory.
 This CAFO holds beef cattle under a roof and on “slatted floors”—planks of reinforced concrete spaced an inch apart.
 Wastes fall through the spaces and collect in a holding pit.